 Guinea pigs are fascinating animals, and they make great pets.
-It does not require a large cage, and it likes to be near people, so you can bring it out of the cage and bring it with you while you watch television or surf the internet.
-It also makes a wide variety of interesting sounds, and we are going to take a look at why they make the strange chirping sound you sometimes hear right now.
+They do not require a large cage, and they like to be near people, so you can take them out of the cage and bring them with you while you watch television or surf the internet.
+They also make a wide variety of interesting sounds, and in this article, we are going to take a look at why they make the strange chirping sound you sometimes hear.

 Join us while we discuss the different theories people have about why your guinea pig might make a chirping sound.

-Unfortunately, the sound is quite rare, and many people may never hear the sound despite owning several guinea pigs, so there is no definite answer, but there are a few theories.
+Unfortunately, the sound is quite rare, and many people may never hear the sound despite owning several guinea pigs.
+So there is no definite answer as to why guinea pigs chirp, but there are a few theories.

 1. Loss of a Loved One

 Because many owners notice that the guinea appears to be in a trance-like state while it’s making the chirping sound, it can be that it’s mourning the loss of a loved one.
 Since it often occurs after another guinea pig dies, there seems to be some evidence to this theory.
 If you keep two guinea pigs together for an extended time, you may hear this sound after one of them dies.

 Some owners noticed that their guinea pig might make this sound if they have been through a stressful or dangerous series of events, like after being chased by and narrowly escaping a cat.
 This idea suggests that the chirping sound results from post-traumatic stress and is a way to cope with a tense situation.